 The wave runup calculation assumes an infinite slope, which does not exist at the beach fronting the site.
-The BFE of 17 was calculated by adding the height of the overtopping bore to the beach elevation and rounding to the whole number (+15 feet NAVD88 + 2.1 feet = + 17 feet NAVD88).
-Using the BFE equation in the FEMA California Coastal Analysis and Mapping Project (BFE = SWL + R (wave runup)) yields (13.5 feet NAVD88 + 5.1 feet = 18.6 feet NAVD88) a BFE of +19 feet NAVD88.
-This elevation has been provided on the attached profile.
+The GSI AO Zone BFE of 17 was calculated by adding the height of the overtopping bore to the beach elevation and rounding to the whole number (+15 feet NAVD88 + 2.1 feet = + 17 feet NAVD88).
+Using the BFE equation in the FEMA California Coastal Analysis and Mapping Project (BFE = SWL + R (wave runup)) yields (13.5 feet NAVD88 + 5.1 feet = 18.6 feet NAVD88) a BFE of +19 feet NAVD88 for the GSI VE Zone out on the beach.
+This elevation has been provided on the attached profile (APPENDIX II).